Research and analysis

 Details

 Independent research forms an important part of the Low Pay Commission’s evidence base in making recommendations on the National Minimum Wage.
-The four projects published here were commissioned by the LPC to inform its work in 2025.
+Four of the projects published here were commissioned by the LPC to inform its work in 2025.
+The fifth one is an interim report, with initial results informing deliberations for 2026.
+The final report will inform discussions in the autumn of 2026 for the rates in 2027.

 • Research by Frontier Economics looks at the National Living Wage and prices.
 The aim of this research was to explore the impact of National Living Wage increases on inflation.